Directing & Devising Diploma Course (ATCL)

 * All dates/changes/extra sessions are at Acting Out Drama School’s discretion.

-* While we will endeavour to run things to the above schedule, sometimes dates may change due to other external factors, which will be discussed with you in the unlikely event that this happens.
+* While we will endeavour to run things to the above schedule, sometimes dates, companies or arrangements may change

 Acting Out Drama School is a Private Drama School, accredited by Trinity College London and offering students professional and vocational courses in acting.